AdamBien/aws-lambda-cdk-plain/README.md

 ```

-provisioned with maven and cdk:
+...provisioned with maven and cdk:

 ```
 mvn clean package